Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: AZ-analysis of residuals

-Relevant considerations can be derived from inspecting $c_\lambda(v)$.
-For example, observing large values of $|c_\lambda(v)|$ when relying on global predictive models, like standard graph neural networks sharing parameters across nodes, can be a warning about the presence of local effects that would be better described by local, node-specific, models.
+Relevant considerations follow from inspecting $c_\lambda(v)$.
+For example, observing large values of $|c_\lambda(v)|$ when relying on global predictive models, like standard graph neural networks sharing parameters across nodes, can be a warning on the presence of local effects that would be better described by local, node-specific models~\citep{montero2021principles,cini2023taming}.

-\subsection{Temporal Analysis \eqref{q:times}}
+\subsection{Temporal analysis (\ref{q:times})}

-Assessing request \ref{q:times}, consider subgraphs $\{\vs_t\}_t$ slicing multiplex graph $\vg^*$ along the temporal axis.
-For each time step $t$, we a define score
+Question \ref{q:times} can be addressed by considering subgraphs $\{\vs_t\}_t$ that slice multiplex graph $\vg^*$ along the temporal axis.
+For each time step $t$, define \emph{time score}

 determined by the subgraph $\vs_t$ corresponding to the nodes at time steps $t-1$, $t$, and $t+1$.
 More specifically, $\vs_t$ is the subgraph of $\vg^*$ defined by those edges with at least one ending node in